 UV light and oxygen contribute to the change in color over time.
 Lighter wood darkens with time, and darker wood lightens.
-The moment you identify the type of wood, check the change in color as it tells you how old the wood is.
+When you identify the type of wood, check the change in color, as it tells you how old the wood is.

-Cherry comes in a reddish color, but it turns to a dark hue in twelve months.
+Cherry comes in reddish, but it turns to a dark hue in twelve months.
 The color continues to deepen with time.
-The aging process is bound to happen as long as your wood is exposed to UV light and air.
+The aging process is bound to happen if your wood is exposed to UV light and air.